 Blake Garden, Botanical garden in Kensington, California, US.

-The garden began in 1924 as part of the Blake family estate and was designed by landscape architect Mabel Symmes.
-UC Berkeley acquired it in 1957 and transformed it into an educational resource for the university.
+The property was laid out in 1924 as part of the Blake family estate, with the garden designed by landscape architect Mabel Symmes.
+UC Berkeley took ownership in 1957 and repurposed it as a teaching resource for its College of Environmental Design.

 The community of curious travelers